How Recover Access to Droplets using the Recovery Console

 This happens only when typing.
 You can avoid the problem by copying the text, then pasting it into the console by pressing CTRL + v.
 You can also reset this behavior and ensure that your key strokes are being received correctly by pressing SHIFT and CTRL a few times, then testing your number keys again.

 When prompted, enter the password associated with the account.
-For security purposes, your password will not be displayed on the screen as you type or paste it into the command line.
+For security purposes, your password is not be displayed on the screen as you type or paste it into the command line.

 Once you’ve entered the password, press ENTER.
 If this is the first time you’ve logged in after resetting the root password through the control panel, you are prompted to enter the password again, then asked to choose a new password.